 Kavaratti, besides being the capital of Lakshadweep is home to heavenly scenic vistas, culture, beaches, water sports, delectable cuisine, and a lot more that is bound to delight your senses.
 You may spend your stay here indulging in water activities, exploring the beaches, or capturing the magical sunrise and sunset.
 Marine Museum is situated on Kavaratti island, which limits the travel options to reach there.
 You may arrive here via airways and seaways only from Kochi.

 Here we have listed the details about both these travel options that you may consider depending upon your comfort and budget.

 Regular AirIndia flights operate from Kochi to Agatti and Bangaram Islands.
 From Agatti island, you have to cover the remaining distance to Kavaratti and Kadmat islands by boat.
 You may also opt to travel by helicopter to Kavaratti, but this service is commonly available in the monsoon season.

 Air India and IndiGo run regular flights from Kochi to Kavaratti.
 In the case of non-stop flights, you will reach Kavaratti in about an hour.
 Switching focus to the airfare, you will have to spend INR 1,600 for a direct flight to Kavaratti from Kochi.

-By Sea.
 7 passenger ships that run regularly between Kochi and Lakshadweep.
-This entire journey will take 14 to 18 hours, depending on the island in Lakshadweep you are travelling to.
+This entire journey will take 14 to 18 hours, depending on the island in Lakshadweep you are traveling to.
 The names of these ships are MV Lakshadweep Sea, MV Arabian Sea, MV Kavaratti, MV Minicoy, MV Lagoon, MV Amindivi, and MV Corals.
 Besides these ships, some high-speed vessels also operate in seasons when tourist footfall is high.